 Employee Stock Purchase Plan.
-The Company has an Employee Stock Purchase Plan (the "Purchase Plan"), which allows employees to purchase shares of the Company's common stock through payroll deductions of up to 15 percent of their annual compensation subject to certain Internal Revenue Code limitations.
+The Company's 1996 Employee Stock Purchase Plan (the "Purchase Plan") allows employees to purchase shares of the Company's common stock through payroll deductions of up to 15 percent of their annual compensation subject to certain Internal Revenue Code limitations.
 The price of common stock purchased under the Purchase Plan is equal to 85 percent of the lower of the fair market value of the common stock on the commencement date of each 24-month offering period or the specified purchase date.
-The Purchase Plan provides for the issuance of a maximum of approximately 30 million shares of common stock of which 15 million shares were still available as at March 31, 2006.
-For the three months ended March 31, 2006, the stock-based compensation expense related to the activity under the Purchase Plan was \$14 million.
-As of March 31, 2006, there was \$34 million of unrecognized compensation cost related to the Purchase Plan which is expected to be recognized over a weighted average period of 1.1 years.
+The Purchase Plan provides for the issuance of a maximum of approximately 30 million shares of common stock of which 14 million shares were still available as at September 30, 2006.
+For the three and nine months ended September 30, 2006, the stock-based compensation expense related to the activity under the Purchase Plan was \$15 million and \$42 million, respectively.
+As of September 30, 2006 there was \$38 million of unamortized stock-based compensation cost which will be recognized over a weighted average period of 1.1 years.